Abu al-Ghayth ibn Abi Numayy

 ‘Imād al-Dīn Abū al-Ghayth ibn Abī Numayy al-Ḥasanī (عماد الدين أبو الغيث بن أبي نمي الحسني) was Emir of Mecca from 1302 to 1305, and again in 1314.
 He was killed by his brother Humaydah.
-He was one of 30 sons of Abu Numayy I, who ruled Mecca between 1254 and 1301.
+He was one of 30 sons of Abu Numayy I, who had ruled Mecca between 1254 and 1301.
 His mother belonged to the Hudhayl tribe.

 First reign

 After Abu Numayy's death in Safar 701 AH (October 1301) a succession dispute ensued.
 A faction of the ashraf supported Abu al-Ghayth and his brother Utayfah against their brothers Humaydah and Rumaythah, who had already been proclaimed as joint emirs two days before their father's death.
 Abu al-Ghayth and Utayfah were captured and imprisoned for some time, but they managed to escape.
 When the Egyptian hajj caravan arrived (led by Baybars al-Mansuri al-Dawadar), Abu al-Ghayth and Utayfah met with a number of high-ranking emirs, chief among them Baybars al-Jashnakir, and complained to them about their brothers.
 After the completion of the hajj rites (August 1302), Baybars arrested Humaydah and Rumaythah.
 He installed Abu al-Ghayth and Utayfah to the throne, and had them pledge their fealty to the sultan al-Nasir Muhammad.
 Abu al-Ghayth and Utayfah's assumption of the emirate is reported by Baybars al-Dawadar in Zubdat al-fikrah.
 However, Ibn Abd al-Majid writes in Bahjat al-zaman that it was Muhammad ibn Idris, not Utayfah, who was installed alongside Abu al-Ghayth.
 After a few days, Abu al-Ghayth expelled Muhammad ibn Idris.
 There was fighting between them and many ashraf were killed.

 In 702 AH, al-Nasir sent orders to Abu al-Ghayth and Utayfah to put an end to certain perceived heresies that had been reported by Baybars al-Jashnakir, among which were the inclusion of the Shia formula, "Ḥayya ‘alá khayri l-‘amal (Hasten to the best of deeds)," in the adhan (call to prayer), and the posting of a Zaydi imam in the Masjid al-Haram.

 When the amir al-rakab returned to Cairo in early 703 AH, he complained to the sultan about the brothers' lack of solemnity and the excessive greed of their slaves.

 In Dhu al-Hijjah 704 AH, after the completion of the hajj rites (July 1305), Baybars al-Jashnakir informed Abu al-Ghayth and Utayfah that al-Nasir had returned the emirate to their brothers.
 When they refused to accept, he arrested them and took them back with the returning caravan.
 In Egypt Abu al-Ghayth and Utayfah were granted stipends and rode with the sultan's emirs.